blue-pho3nix/blue-windots/README.md

 1. Edit and save `C:\Users\<your_username>\Komorebi.json`
 2. Open a regular powershell window (`win + enter`).
 3. Stop and start Komorebi or reload the configuration.
-> Make sure to always use `--ahk` to keep the autohotkeys working. <br>
+> Make sure to always use `--whkd` to keep the autohotkeys working. <br>

 ```
-Komorebic stop --ahk
+Komorebic stop --whkd
 ```
 ```
-Komorebic start --ahk
+Komorebic start --whkd
 ```
 or
 ```